electricimp/Grove_TM1637/README.md

 ### setDigit(*digit, value*) ###

-This method sets the required digit to show the specified value.
+This method sets the required digit (0-3, left to right) to show the specified number.
 This can be any value from 0 to 15 &mdash; these will be rendered as 0 to 9 and A to F. In addition, you can specify 16, 17 or 18, which will render, respectively, a minus symbol (-), a degree symbol (&deg;) or a clear space ( ).

 The method returns *this*, the context variable, allowing you to chain multiple calls as shown in the example below.
 Calling *setDigit()* does not update the display &mdash; you will need to call *display()* to do so.